Miles College logo

 Key Highlights

-• Established in 1898 by the Colored Methodist Episcopal Church (now Christian Methodist Episcopal Church).
+• Founded in 1898 by the Christian Methodist Episcopal Church, rooted in a legacy of empowerment.

-• A proud private historically black college (HBCU) serving 1,500 students.
+• A private historically black college committed to academic excellence and community development.

-• Led by its first female President, Dr. Bobbie Knight.
+• Led by its first female President, Dr. Bobbie Knight, since 2020.

-• Received a record-breaking $1 million donation from Charles Barkley in 2020, the largest single gift in its history.
+• Received a historic $1 million donation from Charles Barkley in 2020, the largest single gift ever.

 Timeline